Summit Educational Tracks

 The fifth annual Women, Sports & the Environment Symposium invites both men and women to a uniquely collaborative opportunity to reflect on what actions and strategies we can take to better include women in the workplace and in the fan base.
 The Symposium will feature a panel of industry experts and women leaders who have innovated their organizations to better include women in their business or sporting experiences.
 After the panel, the audience will participate in a facilitated discussion on what changes we can make personally and professionally to include the perspective of women and capture the market opportunity of women.
 The annual Women, Sports & Environment Symposium is one of the many ways that the Green Sports Alliance works to include the perspective of female thought leaders working at the confluence of sports and the environment.

-Panelists will discuss how each company is walking-the-walk and how they’re telling their story, all while highlighting which concepts sink and which float when it comes to storytelling around water.
-Through roundtable discussions, the audience will dive into topics including: gaining leadership support for initiatives and campaigns, effectively communicating with internal and external stakeholders, and inspiring consumers and fans to conserve water.
+Profiling leaders in water conservation and restoration, this interactive workshop will have brands answering the question in stakeholder engagement: Why Water?
+Panelists will discuss how each company is walking the walk and then telling the story - highlighting which concepts sink and which float when it comes to storytelling around water.
+Through roundtable discussions, the audience will dive into topics including: gaining leadership support for initiatives and campaigns, effectively communicating with stakeholders internally and externally, and inspiring consumers and fans to conserve water.

 Waste management at sports venues is not without its challenges.
 Professional and collegiate teams are developing unique solutions that not only promote efficient waste management, they also engage their fans, staff, and communities along the way.
 Successful recycling and composting initiatives at sports venues typically bring together public and private partners to divert the waste generated by thousands of fans during each event, while not breaking the bank.
 These venues go up the chain to evaluate waste sources and develop solutions to minimize waste generation across the life cycle of the products they purchase.